Katherine-Holland/PP2/README.md

 **JSHint**

-I passed all three of my .js files through JSHint.
+I passed all three of my .js files through JSHint successfully.
+The only issues flagged related to 'two unused variables' these were checkAnswer and endGameOption in the quiz.js file.
+However, these were not unused as they feature in the HTML file.

 **Other JS Issues**